 While hormones and stress are certainly the top factors that throw off the normal balance of your skin, the food we eat, and our diet can also have a massive impact on the appearance of acne.
 After all, as the saying goes – true beauty begins from the inside, out.

 So in this blog, I’m going to dive into the 4 foods that are most likely to aggravate your skin and clear up the ever-muddy waters related to what we put in our bodies and highlight how you can best align your diet with the overall health of your skin.

 Whether lactose intolerance is a familiar story to you or not, I recommend avoiding dairy in general for those experiencing acne wherever possible.
 If you think about it, milk contains the hormones of a lactating cow.
 So it’s no surprise that it can throw off your own hormonal balance by pumping your body full of extras you just don’t need.
 Studies have shown that dairy – including milk, cheese and yoghurt – also increase sebum production and inflammatory prostaglandins, which exacerbates the effect of acne.
-This is thought to be due to milks ability to stimulate insulin like growth factor 1.
+This is thought to be due to the A1 protein found in dairy which stimulates insulin like growth factor 1.

 Refined carbohydrates and sugars

 Avoiding refined carbohydrates and sugars is the baseline of most healthy diets, but their downfall isn’t limited to just being associated with weight gain and inflammation.
 Both are known as high glycemic index (High GI) foods, which get broken down into simple sugars (glucose) and absorbed rapidly for energy.

 To support this energy absorption, your body increases its levels of insulin, which in turn can increase androgen hormones including testosterone and human growth factor 1 – both proven to irritate and support acne.